rootsec1/penetrating-testing-RAG-AI/README.md

 # penetrating-testing-RAG-AI
-RAG using Google's new Gemini Pro model augmented with extensive practical cybersecurity knowledge base using the book CEH V12
+RAG using `llama-2-70B-chat` model augmented with extensive practical cybersecurity knowledge base using the book CEH V12